 Outside the Office

 Max played football for the University of Oregon from 2006-2011 where he played on teams that made it to the Las Vegas Bowl, Sun Bowl, Holiday Bowl, Rose Bowl, and the National Championship.
 Shortly after, Max was a gold miner for the Fairbanks Gold Company.
-When he’s not in the office, Max enjoys Portland’s delicious food scene and exploring the Pacific Northwest with his wife and two black labs, Dobby and Clover.
+When he’s not in the office, Max enjoys Portland’s delicious food scene and exploring the Pacific Northwest with his wife, Jordan, his son, Jack, and two labs, Daffodil "Daffy" and Dobby.